-Unitary graphs and their natural generalizations, gcd-graphs, over $\Z$ are first formally introduced by the work of Klotz and Sander (see \cite{klotz2007some}).
-Since this work, the literature has seen an explosion of research around the topics exploring many further fundamental properties of these graphs including their connectedness, bipartiteness, perfectness, clique and independence numbers, spectral properties, and much more.
-We refer the readers to \cite{unitary,bavsic2015polynomials, chudnovsky2024prime,kiani2012unitary} and the references therein for further discussions around this line of research.
+Since the work of Klotz and Sander, the literature has seen an explosion of research exploring many further fundamental properties of these graphs, including their connectedness, bipartiteness, perfectness, clique and independence numbers, spectral properties, and much more.
+We refer readers to \cite{unitary,bavsic2015polynomials, chudnovsky2024prime,kiani2012unitary} and the references therein for further discussions around this line of research.

 We first recall the definition of a gcd-graph. \begin{definition} Let $A$ be a principal ideal domain and $n \in A$ which is not a unit.
 Suppose further that the ring $A/n$ is finite.
-Let $\Div(n)$ be the set of proper divisors of $n$ (defined up to an associate) and $D \subset \Div(n).$ The gcd-graph $G_{n}(D)$ is the graph equipped with the following data \begin{enumerate} \item The vertex set of $G_n(D)$ is $A/n.$ \item Two vertices $a,b \in G_n$ are adjacent if and only if $\gcd(a-b, n) \in D.$ \end{enumerate} In other words, $G_n(D)$ is the Cayley graph on $A/n$ with the generating set
+Let $\Div(n)$ be the set of divisors of $n$ (defined up to associates) and $D \subset \Div(n)$ such that $n \not \in D.$ The gcd-graph $G_{n}(D)$ is the graph equipped with the following data: \begin{enumerate} \item The vertex set of $G_n(D)$ is $A/n.$ \item Two vertices $a,b \in A/n$ are adjacent if and only if $\gcd(a-b, n) \in D.$ \end{enumerate} In other words, $G_n(D)$ is the Cayley graph on $A/n$ with the generating set